DanielQFK/Learning-Python/README.md

 # Learning-Python

-This repository can help you learn Python step by step but it is a perfect thing to exercise and review what you have learnt...
+This repository can help you learn Pand exercise Python by Crash course book